10.1.2. General aspects

 Hepatitis B vaccination and first central nervous system demyelinating events: Reanalysis of a case-control study using the self-controlled case series method.
 Vaccine 2007;25(31):5938-43) describes how the SCCS found similar results as the case-control study but with greater precision as it used cases without matched controls excluded from the case-control analysis.
 This is at the cost of the assumption that exposures are independent of earlier events.
 The authors recommended that, if case-control studies of vaccination and adverse events are undertaken, parallel case-series analyses should also be conducted, where appropriate.

-In situations where primary data collection is needed (e.g. a pandemic), the SCCS may not be adequate since follow-up time needs to be accrued.
+While the SCCS is suited to secondary use of data, it may not be appropriate in situations where primary data collection is needed (e.g. a pandemic) since follow-up time needs to be accrued.
 In such instances, the Self-controlled Risk Interval (SCRI) method can be used to shorten the observation time (see The risk of Guillain-Barre Syndrome associated with influenza A (H1N1) 2009 monovalent vaccine and 2009-2010 seasonal influenza vaccines: Results from self-controlled analyses.
 Pharmacoepidemiol Drug Saf 2012;21(5):546-52), historical background rates can be used for an O/E analysis (see Near real-time surveillance for influenza vaccine safety: proof-of-concept in the Vaccine Safety Datalink Project.
 Am J Epidemiol 2010;171(2):177-88) or a classical case-control study can be performed, as used in Guillain-Barré syndrome and adjuvanted pandemic influenza A (H1N1) 2009 vaccine: multinational case-control study in Europe.
 BMJ 2011;343:d3908).

-Ecological analyses should not be considered hypothesis testing studies.
-See Chapter 5.5 of this Guide.
+Ecological analyses should not be considered hypothesis testing studies (see Chapter 5.5 of this Guide) but can be useful for hypothesis generating without requiring the implementation of specific data collection.

 The article Vaccine safety in special populations (Hum Vaccin 2011;7(2):269-71) highlights common methodological issues that may arise in evaluating vaccine safety in special populations, especially infants and children who often differ in important ways from healthy individuals and change rapidly during the first few years of life, and elderly patients.